 Is your dog's mouth cleaner than yours?

 There's an old tale that says that a dog's mouth is cleaner than a human's.
 Unfortunately, that's all it is – a myth.
-While there are some similarities in the types of bacteria found in both species, dogs' mouths have a greater variety of dental bacteria that you won't see in humans' mouths.
-Did you know that dogs' mouths contain about 600 different species of germs, while humans have around 615 or more.
+There are some similarities in the types of bacteria found in both species, and dogs' mouths have about 600 different types of bacteria in their mouths, almost equal to the 615 or so in human mouths.
+Other bacteria that dogs and humans encounter in their environments can also add to those numbers.

 So, when it comes to explaining the differences in bacteria in the mouth, a dog's mouth is entirely different.
 However, there are a a few minor similarities in bacteria.
 One example is the bacterial family called Prophyromonas, which can cause periodontal disease in both dogs and humans.
 When billions of germs collect on the surface of the teeth, this can lead to issues like gum recession, bad breath, damage to the bone around the tooth roots, and tooth root abscesses.